Claude Code Creates a Pile of Unused Helpers

 3. No existing utils file to anchor against

-Greenfield area means Claude has no reference for “how big a utility module should be.”
+A greenfield area means Claude has no reference for “how big a utility module should be.”
 It invents a complete-looking module by default.

 How to spot it: The new file lives in a directory with no peers.
 Claude designed a module shape from scratch.

-4. Task implicitly suggested a “library” framing
+4. The task implicitly suggested a “library” framing

 “Build a date utility module” reads as “build a library of date utilities.”
 Claude builds the library.
 The actual ask might have been “I need formatDateForInvoice.”

-5. CLAUDE.md silent on YAGNI
+5. CLAUDE.md is silent on YAGNI

-How to spot it: cat CLAUDE.md | grep -i "yagni\|unused\|only what's needed" returns nothing.
+How to spot it: grep -i "yagni\|unused\|only what's needed" CLAUDE.md returns nothing.

 Shortest path to fix